Silver: White Metal Reverses Its Losses In The Asian Session | Action Forex

-In the Asian session, at GMT0300, the pair is trading at 22.90, with silver trading 0.28% higher against the USD from yesterday’s close.
+In the Asian session, at GMT0400, the pair is trading at 24.34, with silver trading 0.81% higher against the USD from yesterday’s close.

 - advertisement -